jaeminoh/jaeminoh.github.io/docs/index.md

 # Wecome!

-I am Jaemin Oh (오재민) a math PhD student at Korea Advanced Institute of Science and Techonology (KAIST).
+I am Jaemin Oh (오재민) a math PhD student at Korea Advanced Institute of Science and Techonology (KAIST) under the supervision of Professor [Youngjoon Hong](https://youngjoonhong.com).
+I am interested in the intersection of scientific computing and machine learning, so called Scientific Machine Learning (SciML).

 **Contact**